Professional edition active

 • Environmental triggers

 Genes implicated in atopic dermatitis are those encoding epidermal and immunologic proteins.
-A major predisposing factor for atopic dermatitis is the existence in many patients of a loss-of-function mutation in the gene encoding for the filaggrin protein (1).
-Filaggrin is a component of the cornified cell envelope produced by differentiating keratinocytes.
-It is ultimately critical to building the hygroscopic barrier of the stratum corneum (also called the natural moisturizing factor).
-About 10% of European populations are heterozygous carriers of loss-of-function filaggrin mutations.
-Presence of these mutations (as well as more intragenic copy mutations) increases the risk of more severe atopic dermatitis and higher IgE levels.
+In many patients, a major predisposing factor for atopic dermatitis is a loss-of-function mutation in the gene encoding for the filaggrin protein (1).
+Filaggrin, a component of the cornified cell envelope produced by differentiating keratinocytes, is critical to building the hygroscopic barrier of the stratum corneum (also called the natural moisturizing factor).
+Approximately 10% of European populations are heterozygous carriers of loss-of-function filaggrin mutations.
+The presence of these mutations (as well as intragenic copy mutations) increases the risk of more severe atopic dermatitis and higher IgE levels.
 Filaggrin mutations are also associated with peanut allergy and asthma, even in the absence of atopic dermatitis.

 In patients with atopic diathesis, atopic dermatitis typically precedes allergic rhinoconjunctivitis and asthma.
-Sometimes, this sequence is called the "atopic march" and occurs because the skin barrier defect is the primary deficiency in atopic conditions.
+Sometimes, this sequence is called the "atopic march" and occurs because the skin barrier defect is the primary deficiency in atopic conditions (2).

 Symptoms and Signs of Atopic Dermatitis